Forgotten Fat: How Goat Tallow Shaped the Flavours of Bihari Muslim Cuisine

-One, exclusively of fats, extracted from around different organs of the sacrificed goat.
-This creamy tallow is retained for the purpose of frying parathas, pyazoo and pakodas.
-It is also added to minced meat while making kebabs as it improves the texture and mouthfeel.
+Goat tallow is rendered in two ways: one, exclusively of fats, extracted from around different organs of the sacrificed goat.
+This creamy tallow is meant for frying parathas, pyazoo and pakodas.
+It is also added to minced meat while making kebabs as it improves texture and mouthfeel.

 Churri is a by-product of tallow, a dehydrated, crisp tendon and other tissues that are residues from fat.